 These documents provide instructions to a physician on the type of healthcare intervention you wish to receive during a time of incapacity when you cannot speak for yourself.
 It details your wishes for medical treatment.

 A durable health care power of attorney allows someone you name as your agent to speak for you.
 Depending on your circumstance, you can authorize them to speak for you immediately or only in the event you are unable to understand or communicate.
-During the drafting process, I will help you fill out these forms and explain the meaning and effect of each.
+During the drafting process, we will help you fill out these forms and explain the meaning and effect of each.

 Powers Of Attorney